apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

 ## Building the data fetcher

-*details of the API we'll use can be found [here](https://iextrading.com/developer/docs/)*
+*The documentation for the API we'll use can be found [here](https://iextrading.com/developer/docs/)*

 First we will need an object that is capable of fetching stock information.
 Although we are specifically using IEX Trading here, good software practice suggests to encapsulate this behavior in a generalized interface so that if we wanted to support a different API later we could easily drop in a replacement.
+So we begin by creating a pure abstract `StockFetcher` class with some key methods like `fetchPrice` that must be implemented by any concrete version of that class.
 Here's the basic interface

 ~~~ python
 class StockFetcher(metaclass=abc.ABCMeta):